pyccel/pyccel/README.md

 Some advanced features of Pyccel require additional non-Python libraries to be installed, for which we provide detailed instructions below.

 Alternatively, Pyccel can be deployed through a **Linux Docker image** that contains all dependencies, and which can be setup with any version of Pyccel.
-For more information, please read the section on [Pyccel container images].
+For more information, please read the section on [Pyccel container images](#Pyccel-Container-Images).

 ## Requirements